michelin/ns4kafka/README.md

       sync-catalog: true
 ```

-The max page size is used for the Stream Catalog API and is capped at 500 as described in the [Confluent Cloud documentation](https://docs.confluent.io/cloud/current/stream-governance/stream-catalog-rest-apis.html#list-all-topics).
+The page size is used for the Stream Catalog REST API and is capped at 500 as described in the [Confluent Cloud documentation](https://docs.confluent.io/cloud/current/stream-governance/stream-catalog-rest-apis.html#limits-on-topic-listings).

 Reminder that the `config.cluster.id` parameter from [managed cluster properties](#managed-clusters) must be set to use Confluent Cloud.